Updated: Aug 31

 Refusing to validate is the equivalence of indifference, and it is used by those who want to do us harm.

 Do you want to move people, inspire them, make them treasure you?
 Go out and validate them.
 Whatever they have achieved, however small, show them that you are not indifferent, that they matter, that you care.
 Validation costs an ounce of your time, but the reward is paid back in pounds of influence.
 Conclusion There is no secret to influence, honest, heartfelt influence.
 It is the bringing together of those traits that provide psychological comfort—it is that simple.
 Nothing needs to be contrived; no urgency needs to be created; no artifice is required.
 If you want to influence others, present your best self, utilize those best qualities you possess, create psychological comfort that others will feel and come away from knowing they have had a positive experience.
 That is the quintessence of true influence.
-The six V's of influence serve as a reminder of what has been proven to work best. * * * Abbie Maroño is the director of Behavioural Research in Communications (BRINC) and is on the faculty at the University of Northampton (UK).
+The six V's of influence serve as a reminder of what has been proven to work best. * * * Abbie Maroño is the Director of Education at Social-Engineer, LLC.

 References Boone, R. T., & Buck, R. (2003).
 Emotional expressivity and trustworthiness: The role of nonverbal behavior in the evolution of cooperation.
 Journal of Nonverbal Behavior,27(3), 163-182.
 DOI: 10.1023/A:1025341931128